Azure/typespec-azure/docs/libraries/azure-resource-manager/reference/interfaces.md

 | TBaseParameters | Optional.
 Allows overriding the operation parameters |

 ### `checkGlobalNameAvailability` {#Azure.ResourceManager.checkGlobalNameAvailability}

-Adds check global name availability operation, normally used if a resource name must be globally unique (for example, if the resource exposes and endpoint that uses the resource name in the url)

 ```typespec
 op Azure.ResourceManager.checkGlobalNameAvailability(apiVersion: string, subscriptionId: string, provider: Microsoft.ThisWillBeReplaced, body: TRequest): TResponse | Azure.ResourceManager.ErrorResponse